Roderic O'Gorman: 2020 to present

-Leader of the Green party
+Leader of the Green Party

 Following the resignation of Eamon Ryan as leader of the Green Party in June 2024, O'Gorman stood as a candidate in the leadership election to succeed him.
 He defeated Pippa Hackett who received 912 votes to his 984 votes.
 He became leader on 8 July 2024.

-At the 2024 general election, O'Gorman was re-elected to the Dáil while the rest of his party was wiped out.
-He is the only Green member of the 34th Dáil.
+At the 2024 general election, O'Gorman was re-elected to the Dáil while the Green Party's other 11 TDs lost their seats.
+He is the only member of the party in the 34th Dáil.

 On 1 May 2025, he was re-elected unopposed as the leader of the Green Party.
 The party holds a leadership election within 6 months of the last general election.